LautaroIbanez/TITO/scripts/README.md

 - Saves data with metadata (last updated, source, total bonds)
 - Respectful scraping with delays between requests

+### How It Works (2024)
+- The scraper fetches the pages `/bonos-bopreal-hoy` and `/bonos-cer-hoy` from bonistas.com.
+- It parses `<script>` tags on those pages, looking for embedded JavaScript arrays or objects containing bond data.
+- The script attempts to convert these JavaScript arrays to JSON and extract all bond entries.
+- All bonds found are included in the output (no artificial limit).
+- The scraper no longer uses mock data; all data is scraped live from the site.

+### Troubleshooting
+- If the site structure changes, the scraper may fail to find or parse bond data.
+In that case, inspect the HTML and update the extraction logic in `scrape_bonistas.py`.
+- Network errors or timeouts will be logged and skipped.
+- If no bonds are found, check that bonistas.com is online and that the relevant pages still contain bond data in `<script>` tags.

 ### Dependencies
 Install the required Python packages:
 ```bash